Terunofuji Haruo: 2024

-Final tournament and retirement
+Final tournament and coaching career

 In early 2025, Terunofuji (still the only yokozuna at the time) confirmed his presence for the first tournament of the year, despite numerous comments calling for his retirement after only a handful of appearances in the annual competitions.
 Terunofuji, however, suffered a quick loss to Wakatakakage on the opening day of the tournament.
 Although he was able to get consecutive wins on the second and third days of the competition, he ultimately withdrew on 16 January–one day after conceding a gold star to Tobizaru–for his 13th absence at sumo's highest rank.
 Explaining the yokozuna's decision to withdraw from competition, his master Isegahama (the former Asahifuji) explained that Terunofuji had awakened chronic pain in his lower back and knees, the latter reportedly swollen to the point of not being able to close completely.

 Later that same day Japanese media outlets, citing sources within the Japan Sumo Association, reported that Terunofuji had decided to retire after a long battle with knee pain and diabetes.
 The Sumo Association made Terunofuji's retirement official the following day, on 17 January 2025.
 The only wrestler to occupy the highest rank in the hierarchy, Terunofuji's retirement had left the sport without a grand champion for the first time since the March 1993 tournament, when Akebono was promoted to the supreme rank and occupied the position left vacant since Hokutoumi's retirement in May 1992; as Terunofuji had continued to remain on the banzuke for the January 2025 tournament despite his retirement, the top rank in sumo did not remain vacant for long, as Hōshōryū won the January 2025 championship and was promoted to yokozuna in time for the March 2025 tournament.